frossm/quoter/README.md

 ## Feedback

 This is obviously not meant to be a large financial package.
-It's just a small utility that I wanted to use to tell me if I'll ever be able to retire :-)  If you have suggestions or idea, please let me know.
+It's just a small utility that I wanted to use to tell me if I'll ever be able to retire :-)  If you have suggestions or idea, please let me know.  quoter at fross dot org.

 ## License